I’d like to think that at the heart of the Thanksgiving holiday is…giving thanks. Gratitude.

 Sometimes that basic core idea can get lost under a Macy’s parade that highlights the beautiful people, this year’s pop stars, corporate advertising, and a story of Thanksgiving that whitewashes genocide.
 All of which has also been associated with the poor turkey in my mind.

 So, I’d like to suggest a different bird to honor on Thanksgiving and a different way of honoring it.
 Instead of the turkey, I propose the canary.
 And, instead of eating our honored bird, I propose listening to it.

 In a coal mine, it’s important to be aware of a canary’s health — it is intimately tied to your own.
-The same is true of our cultural canaries who are feeling pain now, warning us of poisonous gasses that will all of us eventually.
+The same is true of our cultural canaries who are feeling pain now, warning us of poisonous gasses (literal gases, like CO2, and metaphorical, such as racism, sexism), that will affect all of us eventually.
 We need to listen to what they are saying and respond while we can.
 Instead, we tend to ignore them (at best), berate them for “negative” thinking, or punish them.

 Here’s a musical ditty that humorously talks about ignoring them.